 - A. It is the responsibility of the home team to prepare the field for play.
 The field preparation must be complete at least 30 minutes before the scheduled start of the game.
-Preparing the field includes: - i. dragging and watering the infield dirt, - ii. sweeping out the dugouts, - iii. painting the foul lines (using string guides) & batter's box, and - iv. installing the bases. - v.
-Inspecting the field and repair any holes in the outfield. - B. The away team will be given at least 10 minutes of infield practice prior to the start of the game, while the home team may forfeit its infield practice if field preparation is not completed on time. - C. It is the responsibility of the away team to break down the field.
-Breaking down the field includes: - i. putting the bases away, - ii. dragging the infield dirt, - iii. sweeping out the dugouts - iv. filling in holes around home plate, pitching mound, bullpen, and any other location that is uneven, and - v. watering and covering the pitcher's mound and batter's box. - vi.
-Inspect the field and repair any holes in the outfield. - vii.
-Hand water any spots on the infield and outfield as needed. - viii.
-The last away team of the day is responsible for taking all trash to the dumpster and replacing the trash bag. - ix.
-Gates to fields, sheds, and bathrooms are to be locked after all games.
+Preparing the field includes: - i.
+Dragging and watering the infield dirt, - ii.
+Sweeping out the dugouts, - iii.
+Painting the foul lines (using string guides) and batter's box, - iv.
+Installing the bases, and - v.
+Inspecting the field and repairing any holes in the outfield. - B. The away team will be given at least 10 minutes of infield practice prior to the start of the game, while the home team may forfeit its infield practice if field preparation is not completed on time. - C. It is the responsibility of the away team to break down the field.
+Breaking down the field includes: - i.
+Putting the bases away, - ii.
+Dragging the infield dirt,

+- iii.
+Sweeping out the dugouts, - iv.
+Filling in holes around home plate, pitching mound, bullpen, and any other location that is uneven. - v.
+Watering and covering the pitcher's mound and batter's box, - vi.
+Inspecting the field and repairing any holes in the outfield, - vii.
+Hand watering any spots on the infield and outfield as needed, - viii.
+The last away team of the day is responsible for taking all trash to the dumpster and replacing the trash bag, and - ix.
+Closing and locking fields, sheds, and bathrooms after all games.